Here’s how 10 brands are integrating SMS marketing into their businesses

 Industry: Health Care Primary SMS use: SMS Reminders

 Clutter is everywhere these days.
 The funny thing is that technology makes it really easy for us to multi-task, but just because we’re doing more doesn’t mean we’re being more efficient.
 Some people need more than one reminder to do something important.
 When your health is on the line though, you should make sure you do everything in your power to make sure you remember.
-That’s why CVS Pharmacy allows their customers to opt-in to SMS reminders for prescription refills.
+That’s why CVS Pharmacy allows its customers to opt-in to SMS reminders for prescription refills.

 CVS does a great job here, by sticking with the basics.
-They used a modern minimalist design, and paired it with a nice and round typeface.
-Their page has a friendly ambiance to it, which makes you want to read it.
+They used a modern minimalist design and paired it with a nice and round typeface.
+Their page has a friendly ambience to it, which makes you want to read it.
 They don’t use a form to collect your data either, since they want to you opt-in willingly.
 Taking your health seriously should be a life choice, and can’t be forced.

 4) Sonic Drive-In